JamesPotterTDC/Senior_Developer_Test/README.md

 Notes:
 - `phpunit.xml` no longer forces SQLite; it respects `.env.testing` for Postgres.
 - Concurrency tests are marked to require `pdo_pgsql`.
+- CI runs the suite on push via GitHub Actions with a Postgres service.

 ### Scheduler / Expiration
 - Command: `php artisan reservations:expire`